-The College's examinations will avoid bank holidays, which are largely based around the Christian calendar.
-The College will make every effort to avoid scheduling examinations at the same time as other major religious festivals but this might not always be possible (for example, if a university laboratory is only available for use by the College on a particular day).
-Appendix 2 sets out the list of religious festivals that the College will seek to avoid.
+The College's examinations will avoid bank holidays.
+The College will make every effort to avoid scheduling examinations at the same time as other major religious festivals but this might not always be possible (for example, if a university laboratory is only available for use by the College on a particular day or if examiners are only available on certain days).

-The College is more than willing to make reasonable adjustments wherever possible.
+The College will make reasonable adjustments wherever necessary.
 Candidates with any particular requirements or concerns are urged to contact the College as early as possible to discuss their needs.

-5 Entry criteria for Parts 1 and 2 Fellowship examinations and Diploma examinations
+5 Entry criteria for Parts 1 and 2 Fellowship examinations, Certificate and Diploma examinations

-A candidate is admitted to the College examinations solely at the discretion of College Council.
-Council may refuse to admit to the examination procedure any candidate who infringes any of the regulations or who is considered by the examiners to be guilty of behaviour prejudicial to the proper management and conduct of the examination.
+Candidates are admitted to College examinations solely at the discretion of College Council.
+Council may refuse to admit to the examination procedure any candidate who infringes any of the regulations for College examinations or who has been found guilty under the terms of the Candidate Misconduct Policy (see Appendix 1).

 Candidates will be admitted to an examination (subject to paragraph 16 below) if they have fulfilled the recommended training requirements and are deemed ready to apply by their educational supervisor.
 Candidates may apply for each part of the examination when they and their educational supervisor or other appropriate trainer consider that they are sufficiently prepared.
-In general the College recommends that medical candidates in a specialty training programme do not attempt the Part 1 examination before completing at least one year of specialty training.
+In general the College recommends that medical candidates in a specialty training programme do not attempt the FRCPath Part 1 examination before completing at least one year of specialty training and FRCPath Part 2 before completing at least three years of specialty training.